-On May 7, 2014, the Western Australian Government announced the Yilgarn Esperance Solution ("YES") Limited, as the preferred proponent for the expansion of the MUIOF at the Port
+Following a tender process, on May 7, 2014, the Western Australian Government announced the Yilgarn Esperance Solution ("YES") Limited, as the preferred proponent for the expansion of the MUIOF at the Port.

-The Port anticipates that work on the new facility will begin in 2014 and be completed in 2015, subject to the successful proponent achieving financial close and project contractual close.
-Macarthur entered into a Capacity Reservation Deed with EPSL on August 6 2012 for 2 Mtpa capacity for the MUIOF.
+The work on the new facility is yet to commence.
+Macarthur entered into a Capacity Reservation Deed with EPSL on August 6, 2012 for 2 Mtpa capacity for the MUIOF.
 Macarthur has also entered into a Memorandum of Understanding ("MOU") with Asciano for the parties to negotiate, in good faith, commercial conditions in relation to export capacity allocation for Macarthur of 4 million tonnes per annum at the MUIOF.
 The MOU also deals with haulage and handling.